johnnymugs/controllers-talk/talk.md

 That's what leads to these anti-patterns

-# but there's hope!
+# But there's hope!

 # Rails controllers (+ responders) are awesomely declarative
+{::comment}
+Let's talk about what's great about controllers!
+{:/comment}

 # What do we really mean when we say declarative
-- describe properties of the thing we want
+- Describe properties of the thing we want
-- no logic (really!)
+- No logic (really!)

-# Imperative <-> Declarative
+# Imperative / Declarative
 {::comment}
   declarative as a spectrum
 {:/comment}